Babies Need "Tummy Time"

 changes, according to a 2013 article in the journal Pediatrics.

-To avoid a flat head—medically known as deformational plagiocephaly or positional
+To prevent a flat head—medically known as deformational plagiocephaly or positional

 plagiocephaly—try these tips: